If you’ve followed the instructions for deploying the CDM without modifying configurations, then the following indicates that you’ve been successful:

 You’ll perform these major activities:

 Platform configuration.
 ForgeRock Identity Platform experts configure AM and IDM using the CDK, and build custom Docker images for the ForgeRock Identity Platform.
-The Cloud Developer’s Kit Documentation provides information about platform configuration tasks.
+The CDK documentation provides information about platform configuration tasks.

 Cluster configuration.
 Cloud technology experts configure the Kubernetes